Museum, Zoo, and Other Chicagoland Memberships for Kids that Unlock Unlimited Fun

 (630) 968-0074

-Memberships for four individuals start at $175.
+Memberships for a family of six start at $250.
 Children under two are free, and there are additional one- and two-person memberships available, all with additional perks.
-See more membership options, or read more about exhibits and the Children’s Garden at the Morton Arboretum.
+Admission to the Children’s Garden is included in your membership.
+See more membership options.

 Chicago Botanic Garden